 Parties will litigate, and the Commission will ultimately determine, whether PG&E's proposal actually conforms with the activities defined in statute.
 The Commission may render a decision that replaces or modifies the PG&E proposal utilizing proposals made by other parties to the proceeding, if those party proposals comply with statute as interpreted by this decision.
-Parties are encouraged to offer a variety of proposals, including those incorporating concepts such as CIAC and Customer Advances for Construction in each Surplus Ratepayer FundsPerformance-Based Fees Application, as applicable.
+Parties are encouraged to offer a variety of proposals, including those incorporating concepts such as CIAC and Customer Advances for Construction in each Surplus Performance-Based Fees Application, as applicable.

-Lastly, as noted by PG&E and A4NR, the Scoping Memo limits the provision of guidance on the use of surplus performance-based fees in this proceeding to calendar year 2024.
-Parties presented extensive arguments in this proceeding concerning the use of the volumetric fees in Section 712.8(f)(5)
+Lastly, as noted by PG&E and A4NR, the Scoping Memo limits the provision of guidance on the use of surplus performance-based fees in this proceeding to calendar year 2024.298 Parties presented extensive arguments in this proceeding concerning the use of the volumetric fees in Section 712.8(f)(5) and Section 712.8(s)(1), including broader policy and legal interpretations that go well beyond 2024, and as such it is appropriate and reasonable for this decision to address the full extent of party arguments presented.
+However, in recognition of the specific language in the Scoping Memo, and in order to ensure due process, parties will be afforded an opportunity in Phase 2 of this proceeding to comment on whether any changes should be made on the use of surplus performance-based fees for the calendar years following 2024.

-297 Sections 712.8(s)(1) and 712.8(s)(2).